glencbz/eDimensionWeekMover/readme.md

 Also changes the color of the background to a more noticeable shade of blue.
 Feel free to change the color attribute to whatever you want.

-(Secret feature, it also turns the boxes into links)
+(Secret feature, you can click the boxes of the current week to jump between them)

 ###Requires